The 6 Advantages of Cloud Computing

 In this new market, large IT players leverage their economies of scale, operational expertise and geographic dispersion to provide all layers of enterprise computing (infrastructure, platform and applications) as a service (IaaS, PaaS and SaaS).
 Thus, the final company only has to pay a monthly fee and, with a couple of clicks, gains access to storage and computing capacities.

 It is a revolutionary technology, a real catalyst for business that topples old barriers to entry for companies in all markets.
-Both for entrepreneurs looking to launch their startup with minimum cost under the lean startup principles, and for companies pursuing an efficient big data analysis for better decision-making: more and more, companies are benefiting from the advantages of cloud computing, and it is already foreseen that in 2022 40% of IT core spending will be related to the cloud.
+Both for entrepreneurs looking to launch their startup with minimum cost under the lean startup principles, and also for companies pursuing an efficient big data analysis for better decision-making.
+More and more, companies are benefiting from the advantages of cloud computing, and it is already foreseen that in 2022 40% of IT core spending will be related to the cloud.
 Here we explain the most relevant advantages of the cloud.

-As we have seen, making a decision regarding capacity before deploying an application required a detailed analysis to avoid oversizing or resources, or limit the potential of our application due to insufficient capacity.
+As we have seen, making a decision regarding capacity before deploying an application required a detailed analysis to avoid oversizing resources, or to limit the potential of our application due to insufficient capacity.
 With cloud computing, these problems disappear.
 We can start with an initial dimensioning, and then increase or reduce capacity with a few clicks.